The CPS Board—appointed by the mayor— is not accountable to the people it is supposed to serve. The Board is failing our children.

 What you can do.

 - Contact your elected officials.
 Ask them to support a Representative Elected School Board.
-If it was not on the ballot in your precinct, call your alderman and let them know you support an Elected Representative School Board.

 - Follow CODE @CODE4Democracy on Twitter for updates.